ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 If the *n*-th bit of `s` is zero it selects the *n*-th bit in `a`, if not it forwards the *n*-th bit in `b`.
-The wider the target architecture's registers, the bigger the theoretical throughput -- assuming the workload can take advantage of the level of parallelization.
+The wider the target architecture's registers, the bigger the theoretical throughput -- but only if the workload can take advantage of the level of parallelization.

 ### A first implementation

-For a start, the two output bits will be computed separately and then assembled into the final value returned by `SBOX()`.
+The two output bits will be computed separately and then assembled into the final value returned by `SBOX()`.
 Each multiplexer in the above diagram is represented by a `mux()` call.
 The first four take the LUT-masks *2E<sub>h</sub>* and *B2<sub>h</sub>* as inputs.

 The diagram shows Boolean functions that only work on single-bit parameters.